endquote/laundry/README.md

 If using S3 storage, it's the same idea, but using `--s3key`, `--s3secret`, and `--s3bucket` arguments.

 You'll then need to run `laundry tick` every so often to trigger jobs.

 On Mac/Linux, you'll probably want to use a [wrapper script](https://github.com/endquote/laundry/blob/master/samples/setup/mac-linux/laundry-tick.sh) which you [run via cron](https://github.com/endquote/laundry/blob/master/samples/setup/mac-linux/cron-howto.txt).

-On Windows, something something.
+On Windows, you can use a [batch file](https://github.com/endquote/laundry/blob/master/samples/setup/windows/laundry-tick.bat) that runs on an interval via the [task scheduler](http://windows.microsoft.com/en-US/windows/schedule-task).
+Try importing [this task](https://github.com/endquote/laundry/blob/master/samples/setup/windows/laundry-task.xml) and modifying as needed.